rewingchow1/G9_Hardware-Approach-of-Forward-Propagation-in-Neural-Network-on-FPGA/README.md

 ### docs
 - **presentations**: Proposal, mid-project and final presentation for the project.
 - **reports**: Proposal and final report for the project.
-- **video**: A 5-minute video highlighting the project and how the full system works together.

 ## Authors:
 - Yu Gao